The Significance Of Correlational Research And What It’s Used For

 Most correlations are somewhere in between these two extremes.
 For example, imagine that you’re studying the relationship between how much television people watch and how much exercise they get.
 You might find a slight negative correlation between these two variables—that is, as television watching increases, exercise decreases (and vice versa), but only marginally.

 A key element of correlational research is remembering that just because two variables are correlated does not necessarily mean that one causes the other—that correlation is not the same as causation.
-Going back to our example above: Just because there’s a slight correlation between how much television people watch and how much exercise they get does not mean that watching television causes people to exercise less.
+Going back to our example above, just because there’s a slight correlation between how much television people watch and how much exercise they get does not mean that watching television causes people to exercise less.
 There could be other variables—such as free time—that cause both television watching and a lack of exercise, or a wide variety of other factors.

-Examples of correlational research
+Examples of correlational research performed by researchers

 Correlational research is a powerful and versatile tool that’s used in numerous fields, from psychology to economics.
 For instance, a correlational study might be done to decipher the intricate link between factors such as income and happiness, or between study habits and academic performance.
 In other words, correlational research is typically most useful for shedding light on associations that are not readily apparent but that may be critical to understanding societal and behavioral dynamics.